 Alan Batchelder, in his book titled The Economics of Poverty , makes it abundantly clear that unimpeded, non-discriminatory, and non-preferential access for all members of society to physical capital in a stable and professionally managed economy is a primary key to combating poverty (coupled with the presence of a broad and diverse manufacturing base).
 The assumption is that employees would be earning decent wages and that employers would be maintaining safe working environments.
 The inherent challenges to overcome in combating poverty are these types of impediments:

 How to match the skills of those who want to work to the skills required to perform various jobs .
 For instance, if the requirements of the job call for employees to be able to read and write on the level of a high-school graduate, then there would be few job opportunities for those adults who cannot read and write or who do not possess at least a high-school diploma.
 On the one hand, often, jobs exist but the job candidates do not possess the requisite skills or qualifications to fill those available jobs.
 On the other hand, sometimes on-the-job training is sufficient to overcome some skill deficiencies.
-More importantly, long-term, stable, and full-time jobs opportunities must exist in the first place.
+More importantly, long-term, stable, and full-time job opportunities must exist in the first place.

 How to match the location of the job opportunities with the location of the job seekers.
 For instance, if industry is booming in the southern and western regions of a given country, then those who live in the northern and eastern regions of that country would face hindered opportunities for work.
 To be sure, one reason why residents in rural areas relocate to urban areas is due to the fact that greater opportunities for working and earning good money tend to exist in urban areas.
 For those members of a given region of the country who have long-standing, generational ties to that particular region including social, family, and tangible property ties to that region, for some of them, it becomes too much of a burden and too much of a cost to suddenly leave those ties behind and relocate to another region of the country in pursuit of improved job opportunities.
 After all, what is the point of going through the effort and trouble of relocating to another region of the country if the job opportunities in the new region are only going to consist of temporary, part-time, and possibly low-paying work?
+Similarly, if most job opportunities have migrated from central cities and relocated to outlying suburban areas, then residents of central cities are at a decided disadvantage for job opportunities especially if relatively cheap public transportation does not reliably connect to these sometimes remote suburban job locations [that is, in the cases of those central city residents who do not own automobiles to drive to these outlying job locations].

 It is these kinds of employment mismatches that further impede or hinder the eradication of poverty.